MEET THE PRESIDENT – MAS 2014 ALUMNA, NIKKI SYMMONS

 AISTS – How has life changed for you now?

 Nikki – Well, I think it was one of the best decisions I made to be honest.
 Moving to Switzerland to do the AISTS MAS in Sport Administration, followed by staying here and creating a new life for myself.
 Life is very different but I am very happy with my decision to go for it.

 AISTS – As a female leader now in the sports industry, what are your goals for the future?

-Nikki – My goals are different but the almost the same as when I was an athlete.
-I always endeavored to promote sport in general and females in sport since I was an athlete.
+Nikki – My goals are different but almost the same as when I was an athlete.
+I always endeavoured to promote sport in general and females in the sport since I was an athlete.
 Continuing to be a role model is a key goal for me since retiring as an athlete, but in a new way.

 “Ensuring females are empowered and supported to be involved not only just in sport, but in leadership roles.”